benhoyt/benhoyt.github.com/writings/2020-06-09-google-analytics-alternatives.md

 <h4>Heavier tools</h4>

 <p>On the heavier end of the spectrum, there is <a href="https://matomo.org/">Matomo</a>, formerly called "<a href="https://lwn.net/Articles/372594/">Piwik</a>", which was created in 2007.
-It's a full-featured alternative to Google Analytics, so companies that need the power of GA can transition to it, but still get the privacy and transparency benefits from using an open-source or self-hosted alternative.
+It's a full-featured alternative to Google Analytics, so companies that need the power of GA can transition to it, but still get the privacy and transparency benefits from using an open-source and self-hosted alternative.
 As an example, web agency Isotropic recently <a href="https://isotropic.co/moving-to-matomo-google-analytics-biggest-competition/">switched</a> to Matomo:</p>

 <div class="BigQuote">
 <p>We chose to do this as we wanted to respect our users privacy, and felt that hosting statistics on our own server was better for both us and them. [...]
 We needed something that rivaled the functionality of Google Analytics, or was even better than it.
 The solution needed to offer real-time analytics, geolocation, advertising campaign tracking, heat Maps, and be open source.